-- (a) Upon the terms and subject to the conditions hereof, each Party hereto shall use commercially reasonable efforts to (i) take, or cause to be taken, all appropriate action and do, or cause to be done, all things necessary, proper or advisable under applicable Law or otherwise to consummate and make effective the Combination, Merger and Stock Purchase and the other transactions contemplated by this Agreement, (ii) satisfy, or cause to be satisfied, the conditions to its and each Party's obligations to consummate the Combination, Merger and Stock Purchase, as applicable, which are set forth in Article VII, including, but not limited to, executing all documents and instruments, and taking all other actions, which are contemplated to be so executed or taken by such Party under any of the conditions set forth in Article VII, (iii) obtain from any Governmental Entity or any other person all consents, licenses, permits, waivers, approvals, authorizations or orders required to be obtained or made by any Party or any of their subsidiaries in connection with the authorization, execution and delivery of this Agreement and the consummation of the Combination and the other transactions contemplated by this Agreement and (iv) make all necessary filings, and thereafter make any other required submission, with respect to this Agreement, the Combination and the other transactions contemplated by this Agreement required under applicable Law.
-The Parties hereto shall cooperate with each other in connection with the making of all such filings, including by providing copies of all such documents to the non-filing Party and its advisors prior to filing and, if requested, by accepting all reasonable additions, deletions or changes suggested in connection therewith. - (b) From the date of this Agreement until the earlier of the Effective Time or the termination of this Agreement, each Party shall promptly notify each other Party in writing of any pending or, to the knowledge of such Party, threatened action, proceeding or investigation by any Governmental Entity or any other person (i) challenging or seeking material damages in connection with this Agreement or the transactions contemplated hereunder or (ii) seeking to restrain or prohibit the consummation of the Combination or the transactions contemplated hereunder or otherwise limit the right of Parent or its subsidiaries to own or operate all or any portion of the business, assets or properties of Pihana or i-STT.
+(a) Upon the terms and subject to the conditions hereof, each Party hereto shall use commercially reasonable efforts to (i) take, or cause to be taken, all appropriate action and do, or cause to be done, all things necessary, proper or advisable under applicable Law or otherwise to consummate and make effective the Combination, Merger and Stock Purchase and the other transactions contemplated by this Agreement, (ii) satisfy, or cause to be satisfied, the conditions to its and each Party's obligations to consummate the Combination, Merger and Stock Purchase, as applicable, which are set forth in Article VII, including, but not limited to, executing all documents and instruments, and taking all other actions, which are contemplated to be so executed or taken by such Party under any of the conditions set forth in Article VII, (iii) obtain from any Governmental Entity or any other person all consents, licenses, permits, waivers, approvals, authorizations or orders required to be obtained or made by any Party or any of their subsidiaries in connection with the authorization, executing and there are the combination of the Combination and the other transactions contemplated by this Agreement required under applicable Law.
+The Parties hereto shall cooperate with each other in connection with the making of all such filings, including by providing copies of all such documents to the non-filing Party and its advisors prior to filing and, if requested, by accepting all reasonable additions, deletions or changes suggested in connection therewith.

+(b) From the date of this Agreement until the earlier of the Effective Time or the termination of this Agreement, each Party shall promptly notify each other Party in writing of any pending or, to the knowledge of such Party, threatened action, proceeding or investigation by any Governmental Entity or any other person (i) challenging or seeking material damages in connection with this Agreement or the transactions contemplated hereunder or (ii) seeking to restrain or prohibit the consummation of the Combination or the transactions contemplated hereunder or its subsidiaries to own or operate all or any portion of the business, assets or properties of Pihana or i-STT.